|Chicago Street Paver Bricks - These have been saved from street resurfacing projects.|

 Then Congress passed the Clean Air Act in 1970 and the newly established Environmental Protection Agency required the Illinois Brick Company to bring their kilns and processing facilities into compliance with new regulations.
 This would have cost the Illinois Brick Company millions of dollars so, rather than complying, they decided to shut down brick manufacturing operations.

-As seen in this image, Sett granite pavers, cut like brick were used mostly by industry's where there was heavy traffic, for business that use heavy construction vehicles and around spur railroad tracks and for loading docks.
 For people that insist Chicago used cobblestone on the streets, contact the experts at the Colonial Brick Company at 2222 S. Halsted, Chicago.
 312-733-2600.
 "Specializing in Chicago Antique Brick since 1968."
 They will verify that Chicago did not use cobblestone for street paving.
 They were Chicago Street Paver Bricks, as they reclaim, clean and resell them for commercial use.